charleslomboni/AskJOE/README.md

 # AskJOE

 ## What is AskJOE?
-This is a Ghidra plugin that calls [OPENAI](https://openai.com/) to give meaning to decompiled Ghidra functions
+This is a Ghidra plugin that calls [OPENAI](https://openai.com/) to give meaning to decompiled functions

 ![AskJOE Running](/imgs/AskJOE-running.png "AskJOE Running")